dimcookies/internal-bet-game/README.md

 * Change in home.html the last X players filter
 * The implementation is based on world cup 2018 with 8 rounds, some tweaks might be needed for tournaments with more/less rounds or different format
-* Inititial status of games should be SCHEDULED
+* Initial status of games should be SCHEDULED
+* Change image for home background
+* Change texts
+* Create new password and change in database